-Customer journey tracking is a powerful way to gain a comprehensive understanding of your customers and unlock the potential for growth and success.
+Customer journey tracking is a powerful way to gain a comprehensive understanding of the customer experience and unlock the potential for growth and success.

 Understand what, why, and how it works.